 Lisa Xing is a journalist by trade and a historian by degree.
-She's also a creative writer, photographer and traveller, dabbling in camping, canoeing and crafting.
-Email Lisa.Xing@cbc.ca.
+She's also a creative writer, photographer and traveller.
+Email her at Lisa.Xing@cbc.ca.

 Latest from Lisa Xing